Tygrak/MolecularRaymarcher/docs/OptionsExplained.md

 ### Preprocessor Options

-This section contains the available preprocessor options, which do not have their own checkboxes, as they are not important enough.
+This section contains the available preprocessor options, which do not have their own checkboxes.
+To use these options, input the flag into the preprocessor flags input.
+Multiple flags can be inputted by separating them with spaces.

 #### DontUseSmoothColorBlending